 Motion.
 As water flows through our lives, how does it move us?
 What e-motions are stirring when we witness the state of the Great Lakes?

-This year, from Mother’s Day to Thanksgiving, Great Lakes Commons is rallying people across the waters to journey in unity.
+In 2016, from Mother’s Day to Thanksgiving, Great Lakes Commons rallied people across the waters to journey in unity.
 Walk, bike, paddle, sail, or surf to connect with the lakes and others who are becoming great ancestors -- guardians of the Great Lakes.

-Can you journey part of the Great Lakes this year and add motion to this movement?
+Can you journey part of the Great Lakes this year and add motion to this ongoing movement?